Glossary of baseball terms: crackerjack

 A player or team with power and exceptional skill.

 crafty

 Another term for a control pitcher.
-Greg Maddux was a crafty pitcher.
+Very often used as part of "crafty left-hander", a generic term for control pitchers of that handedness.
+A right-handed example of a crafty pitcher is Hall of Famer Greg Maddux.

 crank

 To hit a ball for extra bases, typically a home run.
 "Jeter cranked a homer to left to make it 6–5."
 Also, a turn of the century (19th century) euphemism for baseball spectators, referring to the cranking of the turnstiles as they pass into the ballpark.

 crash

 A method of defending against a bunt in which the first and third basemen charge towards the batter to field the ball, the second baseman covers first base, and the shortstop covers second or third, depending on where the lead runner is going.
 May also refer more generally to the action of any infielder charging towards the batter on a bunt.

 crooked number

 A number other than a zero or a one, referring to the appearance of the actual number.
 A team which is able to score two or more runs in an inning is said to "hang a crooked number" on the scoreboard or on the pitcher(s).